PlasmaPy/PlasmaPy/docs/contributing/pre-commit.rst

             python -m pip install pre-commit

 #.
-Navigate to the :file:`PlasmaPy/` directory that contains your clone
+Navigate to the :file:`PlasmaPy` directory that contains your clone
    of PlasmaPy's repository.
-For example, if you cloned PlasmaPy into the :file:`~/repos/` directory, then run:
+For example, if you cloned PlasmaPy into the :file:`~/repos` directory, then run:

    .. code-block:: bash